CodeMaster7000/Memory-Game/README.md

 # Memory-Game
 A Memory game for all to enjoy!
-Try to remember where the blue circles disappeared!
+Try your best to remember where the blue circles disappeared!